Google Astronaut sitting on the moon

 Google’s approach is reminiscent of Apple’s App Tracking Transparency (ATT) framework, which introduced a universal prompt to discourage tracking consent.
 Apple’s strategy effectively ended the mobile ad ID as a viable targeting and measurement tool, as most users declined to opt into tracking.
 It seems likely that third-party cookies will meet a similar fate in Google Chrome.

-Drawing Parallels with Apple’s ATT Framework
+Drawing parallels with Apple’s ATT framework

 Apple’s ATT framework provides a relevant benchmark for understanding potential outcomes in the ad tech ecosystem.
 In the first few weeks, the global opt-in rate hovered around 15% before gradually increasing as app developers improved their pre-prompt messaging to inform users about consent choices.
 If Chrome follows Apple’s lead, it could effectively spell the end of third-party cookies as a viable signal, with potentially only a small percentage of users consenting to tracking.

-Preparing for a First-Party Data Future
+Preparing for a first-party data future

 In such a scenario, advertisers will need to rely primarily on cookie alternatives, including the Chrome Privacy Sandbox, first-party data collection methods like Enhanced Conversions, and techniques to send first-party data in a first-party context, such as server-side tracking.